saschaklatt/gridl/README.md

 * generating grids
 * moving cells from A to B
 * moving columns and rows
+* adding columns and rows at any position
+* removing rows from any position

 **Must haves**

-* insert/remove columns and rows at any position
+* removing columns from any position
 * swapping: cells, columns, rows and areas
 * clipping
 * anchor/pivot points in areas
 * extracting subsets
 * rotating the grid
 * mirror the grid (x- and y-axis)
+* adding/removing multiple columns and rows

 **Nice to haves**